-- Submit a separate statement for each main matter being addressed. - Only answer the specific questions which are of direct relevance to your original representation made at the Regulation 19 consultation. - Clearly identify the number(s) of the question(s) being answered. - State whether any of the Council's suggested modifications would resolve any of your concerns and make the plan sound. - Indicate whether, in your view, any other changes are needed to make the plan sound in relation to aspects of direct relevance to your previous representation (providing detailed suggested wording for the change you seek and, if appropriate, any changes sought to the policies map). - State the name of the representor and the representation reference number of your previous representation, which is available from the Programme Officer if you do not have it. - 40.
-An electronic copy of each further statement for Week 1 hearing sessions should be submitted to the Programme Officer by 12:00 (noon) on Thursday 12 June 2025.
-If you wish to submit paper copies instead, please contact the Programme Officer to make the necessary arrangements.

-- 41. Unless there are agreed exceptional circumstances, late submissions will not be accepted.
-A separate deadline will apply for statements relating to Matters to be heard in Weeks 2 and 3. - 42.
-Hearing statements will be posted on the examination website, so that they are available to all participants and anyone else who wishes to read them.
+- Only answer the specific questions which are of direct relevance to your original representation made at the Regulation 19 consultation. - Clearly identify the number(s) of the question(s) being answered. - State whether any of the Council's suggested modifications would resolve any of your concerns and make the plan sound. - Indicate whether, in your view, any other changes are needed to make the plan sound in relation to aspects of direct relevance to your previous representation (providing detailed suggested wording for the change you seek and, if appropriate, any changes sought to the policies map). - State the name of the representor and the representation reference number of your previous representation, which is available from the Programme Officer if you do not have it. - 40.
+An electronic copy of each further statement for Week 2 and Week 3 hearing sessions should be submitted to the Programme Officer by 12:00 (noon) on Thursday 28 August 2025.
+If you wish to submit paper copies instead, please contact the Programme Officer to make the necessary arrangements. - 41.
+Unless there are agreed exceptional circumstances, late submissions will not be accepted.
+In addition, no further written statements or other evidence relating to the Matters already heard in Week 1 will be accepted at this stage. - 42.
+Hearing statements will be added to the examination website, so that they are available to all participants and anyone else who wishes to read them.
 As they will be available in this way, they will not be circulated directly to participants.
 However, anyone who is unable to access them on the website should contact the Programme Officer to make alternative arrangements for viewing. - 43.
 Other than these statements no other written evidence will be accepted, unless I specifically request it.
 Neither written hearing statements or the hearing sessions should be used to introduce new evidence or arguments.